Kayl-669/innobackupex_cli_menu/README.md

     * Also a copy of the innobackupex_cli_menu script and its dependencies are are also moved here.
 Use this copy of the script to manage the backup because the backup location is automatically configured in it to point at the most recent full and incremental backups.

-## How-to: Restore a single database from a backup to a remote MySQL server
+## How to restore a single database from a backup to a remote MySQL server
 Note: This routine has not been tested on clustered nodes - take nodes out of the cluster before bootstrapping.

 1. Follow steps 1-6 from Routine: Restore the entirety of a backup to the datadir of a remote host